Ashark/Adobe-alt-key-fixer/README.md

 - Fix symmetric remap for scrolling tracks up and down
 - Add beautiful icon to tray
 - Improve Open Source video editors, to be independent from adobe and windows.
-- Script for Ae to autoload alt key fixer
+- Script for Ae to autoload alt key fixer (checkout branch start_with_adobe for more info)